 Wintertide holiday light show at Everett's Evergreen Arboretum

-But don't worry if you didn’t get any tickets or your budget won’t allow for a pricey outing.
-Lots of Puget Sound-area communities are serving up free holiday light displays to brighten families’ winter nights — and spirits.
+All of the big Seattle-area holiday light shows are in full swing, but tickets are selling fast and some are a bit of a splurge.
+Don’t worry if you didn’t get any tickets or your budget won’t allow for a pricey outing.
+Lots of Puget Sound–area communities are serving up free holiday light displays to brighten our winter nights — and spirits.

-Mask up, bundle up and head out in the darkness to revel in the sparkling lights:
+Bundle up and head out in the darkness to revel in the beautiful light:

 Wintertide Lights: North Sound families can take a lovely stroll through Everett’s Evergreen Arboretum, currently all dressed up and glowing in lights.
 Catch this display through Dec.
 31.

 Renton Holiday Lights: This show at Gene Coulon Memorial Beach Park replaces Clam Lights, a beloved free show that, not surprisingly, was sponsored by Ivar’s.
-The city of Renton has reinvented the show and all are welcome to enjoy the lights, twinkling every night through Jan.
+The City of Renton carries on this favorite tradition, and all are welcome to enjoy the lights, twinkling every night through Jan.
 1.

 Downtown Holiday Lights: Downtown Seattle wants to welcome residents and visitors for shopping and sightseeing.
 Among the enticements are sparkling sculptures created with lights at Westlake Park and Occidental Square.
-In addition, each park hosts special events, including live music, free treats, stocking-decorating and more.
 The lights are up through Jan.
-9, but check the specific dates of special events.
+7.

 Lights Up at the J: Mercer Island's Stroum Jewish Community Center invites the community to walk among trees decorated with lights and enjoy light-art displays.
-The lights are part of Illuminate MI, a community effort to show some light in the darkness around Mercer Island.
 The lights at the J will be sparkling every evening through Jan.
-3.
+1.

 Sometimes the best thing to do is walk or drive around your own neighborhood to marvel at the lights.
 A few neighborhoods coordinate their efforts and really go all out.
 These are among them:

-Winter Porch Parade: The cities of Bothell, Kenmore, Lake Forest Park and Shoreline have invited residents to decorate their homes in lights, then register their address to show on a map.
-Pick a section of the map and cruise by all the lovely lights, through Dec.
+Winter Porch Light Parade: The cities of Bothell, Kenmore, Lake Forest Park and Shoreline have invited residents to decorate their homes in lights, then register their address to show on a map.
+Pick a section of the map and cruise by all of the lovely light displays, through Dec.
 31.

 Candy Cane Lane: A string of homes on Northeast Park Road off of 20th Avenue Northeast and Ravenna Boulevard in Seattle’s Ravenna neighborhood has been wowing neighbors with lights since the 1940s.

-Olympic Manor neighborhood: This mid-century neighborhood just north of Ballard in northwest Seattle, is famous for its residents’ holiday lights efforts.
+Olympic Manor neighborhood: This mid-century neighborhood just north of Ballard is famous for its residents’ holiday lights efforts.
 Some folks just drive the streets, but we recommend parking and walking.
-You won’t risk fender benders from drivers distracted by all the pretty lights, and you’ll get to look more closely at the amazing displays.
+You won’t risk fender benders from drivers distracted by all of the pretty lights, and you’ll get to look more closely at the amazing displays.

 Sammamish’s Timberline neighborhood: This Eastside neighborhood is known for residents who really deck out their homes in lights.
 Past years’ displays have included a Grinch House and the Polar Express Station.